aspnetzero/documents/docs/en/Setting-Up-an-Azure-Pipeline-Mvc-Core.md

 ## Configuring ASP.NET Zero Project Settings

-It is necessary to replace the `ConnectionString` values in your project with the **SQL Server** information created in the **Azure portal**.
-The `ConnectionString` is located in the `appsettings.json` file.
-You can change it as follows
+It is necessary to replace the `"ConnectionString"` values in your project with the **SQL Server** information created in the **Azure portal**.
+The `"ConnectionString"` is located in the `appsettings.json` file.
+You can change it as follows.

+If there is a `"ConnectionStrings"` information in `appsettings.Production.json` while in the release environment, this information is used.

 ```json
 "ConnectionStrings": {